 As an agile open source project, Kubernetes continues to evolve, as does the cloud computing landscape.
-Keeping up with the latest versions isn’t practical for many organizations, and there are good reasons to not keep up with the very latest version, particularly in the first few weeks after a release.
+Keeping up with the latest versions isn’t practical for many organizations, and there are good reasons not to keep up with the very latest version, particularly in the first few weeks after a release.
 Nevertheless, it’s not a great idea to get too far behind, not only because you may miss out on important security, compatibility, and performance updates, but also because support for older versions ends.
-If you’re using Amazon Elastic Kubernetes Service (EKS), for example, standard support for 1.24 ended January 31, 2024, 1.25 ends May 1, 2024, followed by 1.26 on June 11, and 1.27 on July 24.

 EKS is a managed Kubernetes service from Amazon that many organizations use to deploy, manage, and scale containerized applications.
 This guide walks through the steps you’ll need to take to upgrade your EKS clusters.
 It includes guidance on when and how to complete these upgrades as well as tools that can make it easier for you to upgrade safely and securely.

-The Kubernetes community follows an N-2 support policy, which means that they provide security fixes and bug patches for the three most recent minor versions.
-They release new minor versions about three times a year, and minor versions are usually under standard support (for Amazon EKS) for the first 14 months after release.
-After that, the minor release enters extended support for the next 12 months (at an additional cost per cluster hour).
-Once the extended support period ends, your EKS cluster is automatically upgraded to the oldest currently supported extended version.
-This scenario is far from ideal as it gives you little option regarding your upgrade process and you’ll still need to upgrade to a newer release in the near future.
+The Kubernetes community follows an approximate N-2 support policy, which means that they provide security fixes and bug patches for the three most recent minor versions.
+They release new minor versions roughly 3 times a year, and in Amazon EKS, each Kubernetes minor version is under standard support for 14 months after release.
+After that, the minor release enters extended support for the next 12 months at an additional cost per cluster hour.
+This gives you a total of 26 months of support per minor version.

 For most organizations, expect to assess new Kubernetes releases regularly.
 Many teams manage multiple versions in different environments.
 For example, you may test out a new version in your development environment for at least a week or two, and follow that process for test and staging environments.
-Before pushing a new version to production, make sure you have at least a week of data, so you know you won’t run into unexpected snags on go-live.
+Before pushing a new version to production, make sure you have at least a week of data from staging, so you know you won’t run into unexpected snags on go-live.

 You'll want to upgrade your development environment first.
 This ensures you are keeping up with the latest K8s updates.
 If you encounter critical issues with the latest version, you can identify problems quickly and find solutions before pushing the latest EKS version to staging.

-The goal is to keep your production version aligned as closely to staging as possible.
+The goal is to keep your staging version aligned as closely to production as possible.
 This makes your developers’ lives easier because they don’t need to worry about maintaining code for too many versions.
 After the agreed upon "soak time," there should be very little risk in upgrading the production environment, so upgrade it promptly.
 Don't fall into the trap of not completing the upgrade cycle because you're worried about moving it to production.

-Some practitioners recommend not installing the latest minor version until patch .2.
-In other words, they might suggest waiting to install the latest Kubernetes version, such as 1.30.0, until 1.30.2 is available.
-From there, you can begin the upgrade process, moving from dev to staging and then to production.
-This recommendation stems from years of experience — by the .2 version, extensive testing is complete and major issues have already been discovered and resolved.
-Often, once you have completed the dev upgrade and rolled it out to staging, the .3 release is available.
+Some practitioners recommend not installing the latest minor version until at least patch .2.
+In other words, they might suggest waiting to install the latest Kubernetes version, such as 1.30.0, until 1.30.2 is available, especially for mission critical workloads.
+From there, you can begin the upgrade process, moving from dev to staging and then to production as usual.

 AWS manages the EKS control plane upgrade process to ensure a seamless transition from one Kubernetes version to the next.
 These are the steps AWS goes through to upgrade the EKS control plane: